uitr-lab/js-survey-builder/examples/options/readme.md

-# Public survey template for Metro Vancouver
+# Public survey template for Okanagan